patrickvorgers/Home-Assistant-Import-Energy-Data/Database/PostgreSQL/README.md

 #### Restart Home Assistant
 - Restart/reboot Home Assistant (physically reboot Home Assistant or login using PUTTY-SSH and execute the `reboot` command)
 - Validate the imported data in the `Energy Dashboard`
   - After validation, the `homeassistant backup` database can be removed.
-Right-click on `homeassistant backup` and select `Drop` (HeidiSQL).
+Right-click on `homeassistant backup` and select `Delete` (DBeaver).
     Optionally, run the `Cleanup backup data.sql` SQL script to remove the backup data from the `homeassistant` database.
     The backup data can also be removed by using the `ImportData.py` script with the `--cleanup-backup` option.
   - In case of issues, the changes can be rolled back with the `Restore backup data.sql` SQL script.